 An Amazing Garlicky Fermented Green Bean Recipe

-I absolutely love green beans–growing them, eating them and putting them up for the winter.
+I absolutely love green beans—growing them, and eating them. and putting them up for the winter.
 One of my favorite ways to put up green beans is to make Dilly Beans.
 While Abigail’s recipe doesn’t call for dill weed, you will love the zest this garlicky fermented green bean recipe brings to the table.

 Green beans are one of the most prolific garden crops for us.
 Every year, I freeze and pressure can quarts and quarts of green beans.
 However, for the last two years, I have tried fermenting my green beans.